Skip to Content

 • Toothpaste

-Laptops, tablets and Kindles may remain in your cabin baggage, including when you are passing through security in Terminals 2, 3 and 5.
-Passengers travelling through Terminal 4 may be asked to remove these items when going through security.
+Laptops, tablets and eBook Readers can remain in your cabin baggage, including when you are passing through security in all terminals.

 You may carry scissors and nail files where the blades are no longer than 6cm.
 You can also take knitting needles in the cabin with you.